How to spot stolen goods in online stores - NewsBreak

 There is an effort underway to curb that number, but online store platforms say it’s at least partly on users to flag items they think might be stolen.

 Retired Beverly Hills Assistant Police Chief Marc Coopwood translated his experience from nearly three decades of law enforcement into a career tracking down and exposing cyber criminals.
-He says petty thieves can push their stolen products easily behind a computer screen.$200K in stolen items recovered in large Bay Area retail theft operation
+He says petty thieves can push their stolen products easily behind a computer screen.Oklahoma City woman arrested after leaving children home alone while at bar

 Social media sites work to protect user privacy — and he says that makes it hard for police departments to track down offenders.